CMU-Perceptual-Computing-Lab/openpose/README.md

 Note: you should not need to modify OpenPose source code or examples, so that you can directly upgrade the OpenPose library anytime in the future without changing your code.
 You might create your custom code on [examples/user_code/](examples/user_code/) and compile it by using `make all` in the OpenPose folder.

 #### OpenPose Library
 Your case if you want to change internal functions and/or extend its functionality.
-First, take a look to the [Demo](#demo) and [OpenPose Wrapper](#openpose-wrapper).
-Secondly, read the 2 following subsections: OpenPose Overview and Extending Functionality.
+First, take a look at the [Demo](#demo) and [OpenPose Wrapper](#openpose-wrapper).
+Second, read the 2 following subsections: OpenPose Overview and Extending Functionality.

-1. OpenPose Overview: Learn the basics about our library source code on [doc/library_overview.md](doc/library_overview.md).
+1. OpenPose Overview: Learn the basics about the library source code in [doc/library_overview.md](doc/library_overview.md).

-2. Extending Functionality: Learn how to extend our library on [doc/library_extend_functionality.md](doc/library_extend_functionality.md).
+2. Extending Functionality: Learn how to extend the library in [doc/library_extend_functionality.md](doc/library_extend_functionality.md).

-3. Adding An Extra Module: Learn how to add an extra module on [doc/library_add_new_module.md](doc/library_add_new_module.md).
+3. Adding An Extra Module: Learn how to add an extra module in [doc/library_add_new_module.md](doc/library_add_new_module.md).

 #### Doxygen Documentation Autogeneration
 You can generate the documentation by running the following command.
-The documentation will be generated on `doc/doxygen/html/index.html`.
+The documentation will be generated in `doc/doxygen/html/index.html`.
 You can simply open it with double click (your default browser should automatically display it).
 ```
 cd doc/
 doxygen doc_autogeneration.doxygen